Neeqstock/VecchioGPT/README.md

 # VecchioGPT
- _System-wide GPT prompts on your clipboard!
+ _System-wide GPT prompts computed on your clipboard's contents!
 Ghe provo però vecchio bel casino vero?
 Sisi, si_

 VecchioGPT is a Python application that allows users to apply custom GPT prompts to the text stored in the system clipboard.
 It is cross-platform and compatible with both Windows and Linux systems.